 After your hearing test has taken place, the results will be displayed on an audiogram.
 Don’t worry if the results don’t mean anything to you at first.
 Our team at Hearing Group will interpret the results for you.

 In general, the sounds you’re able to hear in at least 50 percent of the instances in the test are put on the graph.
 The horizontal axis goes from left to right from low to high frequencies.
 The vertical axis goes from bottom to top from very loud to very soft volumes.
 If you are able to hear soft sounds at a certain frequency range, you will see a bar extending near the top of the graph.
 If you can only hear rather loud sounds within a range, the bar will stop near the bottom of the graph.
 These horizontal bands across the audiogram identify stages of hearing loss.
 The top stratum designates normal hearing ability.
 The middle strata denote some hearing loss.
 The bottom stratum identifies profound hearing loss.
 Our team at Hearing Group will use these results to determine the right kind of hearing aid for you.

 The most important part of a hearing test is your willingness to take part in it.
 You will only stand to benefit from the hearing improvements you experience after getting an accurate assessment of your current hearing.
 After the hearing exam is complete, you will be able to move ahead with developing a plan to make your life easier.

-It is recommended that people over the age of 50 schedule an annual hearing test.
-Contact us at Hearing Group today to begin the process to better hearing.
+We recommend that people over the age of 50 schedules an annual hearing test.
+Contact us at Hearing Group today to begin the process of better hearing.